OpenIndiana/oi-docs/docs/handbook/getting-started.md

 * Create a new boot environment based on an inactive boot environment
 * Create a snapshot of an existing boot environment
 * Create a new boot environment based on an existing snapshot
-* Create a new boot environment and add a custom title to the GRUB menu.
 * Activate an existing, inactive boot environment
 * Mount a boot environment
 * Unmount a boot environment